-Important To use the PEF-WebProxy provider, you must have the Fiddler library from Telerik installed.
+To use the PEF-WebProxy provider, you must have the Fiddler library from Telerik installed.
 If you have not already installed this library, you can download it here.
-Note that if you select the WebProxy provider without having the library installed when you are configuring a Live Trace Session, or when specifying it in a PowerShell script, you will receive an error message that asks you to download the Fiddler library.
+Note that if you select the WebProxy provider without having this library installed when you are configuring a Live Trace Session, or when specifying it in a PowerShell script, you will receive an error message that asks you to download the Fiddler library.

-The Microsoft-PEF-WebProxy provider is used by the Message Analyzer Unencrypted HTTPS Trace Scenario to capture client browser traffic.
+The Microsoft-PEF-WebProxy provider is used by the Message Analyzer Pre-Encryption for HTTPS Trace Scenario to capture client browser traffic.
 When you use this provider, it also installs and registers the HTTP proxy on the machine that is running Message Analyzer, where it is configured as a system proxy for Microsoft Windows Internet (WinInet) Services.
 The HTTP proxy is then substituted for the proxy server when a trace is started so that it can intercept and capture unencrypted HTTPS traffic.
 The proxy server target is restored when the trace is complete.